plizkinzmey/remote-transmission-client-go/docs/architecture.md

 # Architecture

-This document describes the architectural design of the Remote Transmission Desktop Client application.
+This document describes the architectural design of the Remote Transmission Desktop Client.

 ## Overview

-Remote Transmission Desktop Client follows the principles of Clean Architecture, with a clear separation of concerns between the different layers of the application.
-The architecture is designed to be maintainable, testable, and flexible.
+Remote Transmission Desktop Client follows Clean Architecture principles, with clear separation of concerns between different application layers.
+The architecture is designed to ensure maintainability, testability, and flexibility.

 ## Architecture Layers